GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2026-06-08-VICPWL/index.md

 A satellite imagery tile of true colour (RGB) surface reflectance.
 It covers an area of approximately 2&nbsp;km &times; 2&nbsp;km.
-The white box indicates the size and location of the field site.
+The white box indicates the approximate location of the field site.
 :::
 ::::